swiss-territorial-data-lab/proj-borderpoints/README.md

 ## General workflow

-The workflow can be divided into three parts:
+The workflow is divided into three parts:

-* Data preparation: call of the appropriate preprocessing script, *i.e.* `prepare_data.py` to work with ground truth produced over defined bounding boxes and `prepare_whole_tiles.py` to work with entire maps.
+* Data preparation: call the appropriate preprocessing script, *i.e.* `prepare_data.py` to work with ground truth produced on defined bounding boxes and `prepare_whole_tiles.py` to work with entire maps.
 More precisely, the following steps are performed:
     - Transform the maps from a color map to RGB images,
     - If ground truth is available, format the labels according to the requirements of the STDL's object detector and clip the maps to the bounding box of the ground truth,
     - Generate a vector layer with the information of the subtiles dividing the maps into square tiles of 512 or 256 pixels,
     - Clip the map to the subtiles.
 * Detection of the border points with the STDL's object detector: the necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
-* Post-processing: produce one file with all the detections formatted after the experts' requirements.
+* Post-processing: produce one file with all the detections formatted according to the expert requirements.
     - `post_processing.py`: the detections are filtered by their confidence score and ...
     - `point_matching.py`: the detections are matched with the points of the cadastral surveying for areas where it is not fully updated yet,
     - `check_w_land_cover.py`: use the data on land cover to assign the class "non-materialized point" to undetermined points in building and stagnant waters.